1. The Vijayanagara Empire was founded in ___________.

 Explanation: Aliya Rama Raya was captured and executed after Talikota.

-59. The Battle of Talikota is also called:
+59. The Battle of Talikota is also called___________.

 A) Battle of Raichur